Modern Languages

 French is taken by all pupils in the First and Second Forms.
 Pupils will choose whether to continue with a foreign language at the end of their second year at the school.

-In the Second Form they will continue to develop their language skills in the following topic areas.
-Countries, towns and transport, daily routine and time, shops and food items and at the café/restaurant.
+In the Second Form they will continue to develop their language skills in the following topic areas: describing people’s characteristics, countries, towns and transport, daily routine and time and food.
 We build on what is learnt in First Form, further promoting effective communication.
-The following grammar is incorporated in our lessons: more irregular verbs in the present tense, further work on the near future tense, reflexive verbs in the present and near future tenses, connectives and more high-frequency words, more work on prepositions, learning to give and justify opinions, the perfect tense of regular, irregular and reflexive verbs, using time indicators and using the negative with all tenses.
+The following grammar is incorporated in our lessons: more irregular verbs in the present tense, the near future tense, reflexive verbs in the present and near future tenses, connectives and more high-frequency words, more work on prepositions, learning to give and justify opinions, the perfect tense of regular, irregular and reflexive verbs, using time indicators and using the negative with all tenses.

 The overarching work of the department at Key Stage 3 is to develop confidence in the boys’ ability to learn a new language by laying solid foundations.
 We aim to focus on strategies such as modelling, awareness-raising, receptive processing, and structured production.
 This leads to expansion, autonomy, routinisation, and spontaneity in their work.
 We learn phonics in French, embed retrieval practice, highlight both the similarities and differences in each language and the pupils are also taught to cope with new vocabulary, work out meanings of unfamiliar language and to understand the sequence of words in French.